 The differential pressure measures the flow in the stream.
 The clogged bags cause hindrance to flow of air stream.
 As a result, the differential pressure increases across the baghouse.
 The DP transmitter’s pressure measurement indicates how clogged the bags are.

-The DP transmitter gives signal to BDC controller when the DP reaches above the set point.
-The BDC controller issues command to solenoid valve at a faster rate to bring the differential pressure down.
+The DP transmitter gives a signal to the BDC controller when the DP reaches above the set point.
+The BDC controller issues command to the solenoid valve at a faster rate to bring the differential pressure down.

-The bag chocking problem increase if the bags cleaning is not perfect during purging.
-The pressure of the purge air is very important in cleaning process.
-If the control air pressure is low than the rated purge air pressure, it can begets the problem of bags chocking gradually.
+The bag choking problem increases if the bag’s cleaning is not perfect during purging.
+The pressure of the purge air is very important in the cleaning process.
+If the control air pressure is low than the rated purge air pressure, it can beget the problem of bags chocking gradually.